 The San Bushmen describe this land as ‘the Land God Made in Anger'.
 The beaches here are strewn with whale bones and the wrecks of many ships.
-The interior region is uninhabited desert characterised by rolling, endless sand set around Shipwreck Lodge.
+The interior region is an uninhabited desert characterized by rolling, endless sand set around Shipwreck Lodge.

-The lodge offers beautiful views of the surrounding desert and comfortable living on the Skeleton Coast in Namibia, Southern Africa.
+The Shipwreck Lodge offers beautiful views of the surrounding desert and comfortable living on the Skeleton Coast in Namibia, Southern Africa.
 The lodge is situated in a beautiful location within the Skeleton Coast Central Concession Area, between the Hoarusib & Hoanib river.

-A bedside lamp, comfortable furniture, including a writing desk and a wood burning stove and decorated with the influence of the Namibian desert is also available.
-A small coffee and tea station with hot water flask will be delivered to your room by the staff designed for your convenience.
+A bedside lamp, comfortable furniture, including a writing desk and a wood-burning stove and decorated with the influence of the Namibian desert is also available.
+A small coffee and tea station with a hot water flask will be delivered to your room by the staff designed for your convenience.

-Thousands of plants and insects flourish in the sand which survive from the moisture of the cold fog that drifts inland from the ocean.
+Thousands of plants and insects flourish in the sand which survives from the moisture of the cold fog that drifts inland from the ocean.
 Marine life includes the Cape fur seals which line the rocky shoreline in large colonies.
 Birdlife in this region is prolific, and one has the opportunity to encounter the Ruppell’s korhaan and Benguela long-billed larks.

 Have a sundowner drive over the rolling dunes on an afternoon excursion by vehicle to the Oasis water point.
 Take the full day on the Hoarusib River outing.
 A 4x4 visit to the natural geological formation of the Clay castles, where the brown hyenas are regularly sighted.
 You may be lucky enough to see lions or possibly the desert-adapted elephant.